English College, Douai: 17th and 18th centuries

-Under Allen's successor, Dr. Richard Barrett, the work was extended to include a preparatory course in humanities, so that it became a school as well as a college.
-In 1603 under Dr. Thomas Worthington, the third president, a regular college was built, opposite the old parish church of St-Jacques, in the Rue des Morts, so called on account of the adjoining cemetery.
+Under Allen's successor, Richard Barrett, the work was extended to include a preparatory course in humanities, so that it became a school as well as a college.
+In 1603 under Thomas Worthington, the third president, a regular college was built, opposite the old parish church of St-Jacques, in the Rue des Morts, so called on account of the adjoining cemetery.
 The town at that time formed a single parish, whereas in the 18th century it was to be divided into four parishes, and the present church of St-Jacques dates from that time.
 Blessed Arthur Bell, the Franciscan, taught Hebrew at Douai in the 1620s.

 Disputes occurred between the secular priests and regular priests in the 17th century similar to the disputes affecting English Catholic affairs in general.
-Dr. Worthington, though himself a secular priest, was under the influence of the Jesuit Father Parsons, and for a long time the students attended the Jesuit schools and all the spiritual direction was in Jesuit hands.
+Worthington, though himself a secular priest, was under the influence of the Jesuit Father Persons, and for a long time the students attended the Jesuit schools and all the spiritual direction was in Jesuit hands.
 A visitation of the college, however, found many shortcomings in its administration and in the end Worthington was replaced as president by Matthew Kellison (1631–1641), who succeeded in restoring the reputation of the college and gradually arranged for instruction to be given once again by the college itself rather than the Jesuits.